TomoyaFukui/Jupiter/README.md

 The feature is the following:
 - is developed in Python3
 - easy for agent developer to use machine learning library
+- is able to use agents developed in Genius.

 ## Important links
 - Homepage: under constructions